-Jennifer Zhu Scott Hong Kong
+Jennifer Zhu Scott Keynote Speaker

 - A mainland Chinese and a leading expert in Artificial Intelligence, blockchain, data ownership with an insightful understanding of the China context as well as the global landscape